Nicky Megaloudis: Professional

 In 1978, Megaloudis turned professional with the Houston Hurricane of the North American Soccer League.
 That fall, the Houston Summit signed most of the Hurricane roster, including Megaloudis, for the Summit's upcoming Major Indoor Soccer League season.
 Megaloudis alternated between the two teams until the fall of 1980 when he moved to the New York Arrows.
 He remained with the Arrows until 1984 when he moved to the Las Vegas Americans for the 1984–1985 season.

-Coach
+Coaching career

 In 1997, Megaloudis coached the Florida Strikers of the USISL.
 In the fall of 1997, he became an assistant coach with the Miami Fusion of Major League Soccer.
 He held that position until May 2000 when he moved to the Fusion front office.

-Personal
+Personal life

 In 2004, Megaloudis' daughter, Nicole Megaloudis, a freshman forward on the Virginia Commonwealth University women's soccer team, died in a single car accident on I-64 West in Goochland County, VA.
 Megaloudis and his wife, Gail, had divorced and Gail had later married Thomas Rongen.
 As a result, D.C.
 United holds an annual Nicole Cup to raise money for college soccer scholarships.